swissmarley/securepass-vault/README.md

 ## How to Run

+1. Clone the repository
-Clone the repository, install the required dependencies and run the app:
+2. Install the required dependencies
+3. Run the app

 ```bash
 git clone https://github.com/swissmarley/securepass-vault.git